 If the ratio is low due to following reasons it is again undesirable:

 - Lack of sufficient funds to meet current obligations and

 - Trading level beyond the capacity of the business.

 - Does not focus on the breakup of Assets or Asset Quality.
 The example that we saw earlier Company A (all receivables), B (all cash) and C (all inventory) provide different interpretations of Current ratios.

 - Current ratios in isolation do not mean anything.
 It does not provide an insight on product profitability etc.

-- Current Ratios can be manipulated by the management.
-An equal increase in both current assets and current liabilities would decrease the ratio and likewise, an equal decrease in current assets and current liabilities would increase current ratio.
+- This ratio can be manipulated by the management.
+An equal increase in both current assets and current liabilities would decrease the ratio and likewise, an equal decrease in current assets and current liabilities would increase the ratio.